kawilliams8/BYOB/README.md

 # Build Your Own Backend

+Build Your Own Backend (BYOB) is the first solo project in MOD 4 of the Front End Engineering program at the Turing School of Software and Design.
+This project introduces Front End students to relational databases, designing schemas, migrating and seeding data, and building endpoints with full documentation.

+BYOB also requires students to use a sprint board tool like ClubHouse , test endpoints with Postman, incorporate a Pull Request template, and use a rebase workflow.
+Students were also required to provide line-by-line annotation in the server.js file to demonstrate understanding.

+BYOB is deployed to Heroku.

-## API - Endpoints
+## API endpoints

 ### Requesting all Forecast Zones and Avalanches entries

-This database is seeded with the CAIC's `forecast_zones` and `avalanches` reports for events occuring in January, 2019.
+This database is seeded with the Colorado Avalanche Information Center's `forecast_zones` and `avalanches` reports for events occuring in January, 2019.

 | Purpose                       | URL                          | Verb | Request Body |
 | ----------------------------- | ---------------------------- | ---- | ------------ |